ohaynold/artaf/README.md

 # Setup

 To set up the project, clone the repository.
-You will need the following packages installed:
+You will need Python 3.10 or newer (or PyPy for a speed gain) with the following packages installed:

 - lark
 - pytz